Royal Clarence Yard: Consolidating Portsmouth's victualling establishments

+Old Portsmouth in 1750.
+In the centre is the Victualling Office (and Bakery) on St Thomas's Street.
+Above it is the Victualling Storehouse; just to the left is the Victualling Gate leading to the Victualling Quay.
+On the right, by Pembrook's Bastion, is the Victualling Cooperage (and former brewery).
+At the top is the Mill Pond, with the King's Mill to the left by the Gunwharf.

 The challenge of victualling the fleet during the Napoleonic Wars led the Victualling Board to try to consolidate its various manufacturing, storage and distribution operations in Portsmouth on to a single site (as had already been achieved at the Board's principal Yard in Deptford).
 At the time, it was operating from various premises, mostly in and around Old Portsmouth; these included King's Mill by the Gunwharf (purchased in 1712), a slaughterhouse near the Square Tower, and a bakery and storehouse (established in 1513) on King's Street.
 All were on constrained sites with limited access.

 In 1824 the Victualling Board proposed transferring all these operations to the Weevil site; (they had made a similar recommendation two years earlier in respect of victualling arrangements at Plymouth, which had led to a site being adopted and adapted for the future Royal William Yard in Stonehouse).
 With regard to Gosport, however, the Admiralty initially resisted the idea; that it went ahead was largely thanks to its being championed by the Duke of Clarence (Lord High Admiral at the time).

-By 1828, George Ledwell Taylor was engaged as an architect; he was already involved in modernising Wyatt's brewery which (along with the adjacent cooperage) was to remain in place and in use as part of the new complex.
-(Wyatt's long storehouse was also retained, but substantially extended).

-The most prominent new building on the site was a combined storehouse, granary, flour mill and bakery.
-Built to the north of the brewery complex, it consisted of two extended wings built either side of a central four-storey Granary (which projected out on to the edge of the quayside).
-The north wing was largely given over to the industrial Bakery and contained state-of-the-art machinery designed by pioneering food technologist Sir Thomas Grant.
-The north wing extended behind the Granary to accommodate the flour mill (where grain from the Granary was ground into flour for the Bakery); it was powered by a steam engine, located to the rear (the engine and the milling machinery were provided by Sir John Rennie).
-The south wing functioned as a large storehouse for (among other things) the principal product of the bakery: ship's biscuits.

-Behind the south wing, a large Salt Meat Store was built, where salted meat from the nearby slaughterhouse was stored in barrels ready to be loaded on to ships.
-The open area behind the north wing (known as the North Meadow) was used as a lairage for livestock; the surrounding sheds and stalls originally formed part of a barracks for Military Artificers (built in 1802, before the land was acquired by the Commissioners).